OctopusDeploy/blog/blog/2020-04/database-deployment-automation-adhoc-scripts-with-runbooks/index.md

 ---
-title: Using Octopus Runbooks to run ad-hoc SQL scripts in your database deployment automation pipeline
+title: Using Runbooks to run ad-hoc SQL scripts in your database deployment automation pipeline
 description: This post shows you how to use Operations Runbooks to run ad-hoc SQL scripts in your database deployment automation pipeline.
 author: bob.walker@octopus.com
 visibility: public